History of Marilyn Mosby in Timeline

 2000: Appearance on Judge Judy

-In 2000, at the age of 20, Marilyn Mosby, then James, appeared on Judge Judy as a plaintiff and won $1,700.
+In 2000, Marilyn Mosby, then a 20-year-old Tuskegee University student, appeared on the Judge Judy television show as a plaintiff and won $1,700.

-2005: Career as Law Clerk and Assistant State's Attorney
+2005: Law Clerk and Assistant State's Attorney

-2005: Graduated from Boston College Law School
+2005: Graduation from Boston College Law School

 In 2005, Marilyn Mosby earned a Juris Doctor from Boston College Law School.